hafeez3000/launchcode5.com/hugo/content/posts/tech/social-authentication.md

 +++
 date = 2014-08-12T21:49:12Z
 draft = true
-title = "The Troubles with Twitter and Yahoo Authentication"
+title = "Using Social Authentication" author = "ryan-kimber" categories = ["tech"]

 +++
-Some content created in Hugo - testing
+Using Social Authentication
 --------------------------------------

 This is before the highlight